NilsForssen/pawnshop/README.md

 The package also includes a 4-player mode, although the ruleset is unchanged from the classic game, Checkmate -> Game Over!
 ## Background
-This is my first real project to scale (> 1000 lines of code) and the first to be published to PyPi (add link here).
+This is my first real project to scale (> 1000 lines of code) and the first to be published to [PyPi](https://pypi.org/project/pawnshop/).

 The project has certainly been a product of time with other hobby projects and school often taking priority.
 This along with multiple mid-project large scale refractorizations, reconsiderations and laziness should explain the unorganized codebase.